Whatsapp Icon

 Depending on the individual case, additional tests may be required to assess organ function or further investigate the lymphoma's characteristics.
 These could include lumbar punctures (spinal taps) to examine the cerebrospinal fluid or various heart and lung function tests.

 Diagnosing non-Hodgkin lymphoma is a comprehensive process that involves multiple steps and specialists.
-Early and accurate diagnosis is key to developing an effective treatment plan tailored to the specific type and stage of the lymphoma.
+Early and accurate diagnosis is key to developing an effective treatment plan tailored to the specific type and stage of lymphoma.

 Advanced Diagnostic Tests for Non-Hodgkin Lymphoma